The 7th Privacy Symposium Africa

 Women In Privacy One on One

 This dedicated session explores gendered perspectives on data protection through an intimate conversation with a distinguished woman who has made significant contributions to privacy advocacy.
-Attendees will gain valuable insights into her journey, experiences, and impact, offering a deeper understanding of leadership and advocacy in the field of privacy.
+Attendees are able to gain valuable insights into her journey, experiences, and impact, offering a deeper understanding of leadership and advocacy in the field of privacy.

 Let's Talk